amir-and-erica/blog/src/pages/can-community-conversations-solve-san-francisco’s-housing-crisis.md

 And for us, that was enough.

-_Thanks to Shelter Tech for co-hosting By The Bay’s first On The Table event, and Renaissance Journalism for sponsoring our meal.
-Learn more about our work at By The Bay._
+_Thanks to _[_Shelter Tech_](https://www.sheltertech.org/)_ for co-hosting By The Bay’s first On The Table event, and Renaissance Journalism for sponsoring our meal.
+Learn more about our work at By The Bay.
+This post was originally published on _[_Medium_](https://medium.com/bythebaydotcool/can-community-conversations-help-solve-sfs-housing-crisis-b7f86e44785c)_._